How Equity-Based Crowdfunding Can Be a Tipping Point for Small Business Innovation

 • Incorporate equity-based crowdfunding into a broader marketing strategy.
 It’s a mistake to approach this as an isolated finance function.
 Prospective investors will likely research your business online before they make a commitment, so it’s important to integrate equity-based crowdfunding into your company’s larger marketing strategy and ensure that the messagescontained in your pitch are consistent with the messages across your entire multichannel marketing program.

-See also Not a Salesman?
-How to Have a Succesful Cold Call
+See also How to Find a Niche

 Equity-based crowdfunding isn’t a panacea for all of your company’s funding challenges.
 But with the right strategy and a lot of hard work, it’s possible for small companies to use it as a catalyst for the kind of innovation that drives sustainable business growth.